Information for health professionals

 Notifying us about a person's medical condition

-Anyone intending on driving in Queensland has a legal obligation to notify the Department of Transport and Main Roads about a permanent or long-term medical condition, or a change or increase in an existing medical condition as soon as they become aware of it.
-Failure to notify us may result in a fine in excess of $8,600 and the cancellation of the person's licence.
+Anyone intending on driving in Queensland (including non-Queensland licence holders) have a legal obligation to notify the Department of Transport and Main Roads about a permanent or long-term medical condition, or a change or increase in an existing medical condition as soon as they become aware of it.
+Failure to notify us may result in a fine more than $9,200 and the cancellation of the person's licence.

 If you believe that the person will not notify us about their medical condition and their medical condition poses a risk to public safety, or that your advice to not drive, or your recommended treatment will not be complied with, you are encouraged to notify us.

 Where you have assessed a person as not medically fit to drive and we have been notified, you will receive a receipt notification from us.

-You are not liable, civilly or under an administrative process for giving information to us in good faith about a person's medical fitness to drive.
+You are not liable, civilly or under an administrative process for giving information to us in good faith about a person's medical fitness to drive, regardless of where your patient's licence is issued.

 How to notify us